Meet the Team

 Mr. Spraggins has over 41 years of experience as a Social Worker.
 Prior to his current position, he served for over 21 years as a Senior Program Administrator/counselor at the Carruth Center at West Virginia University.
 He has provided counseling services in a variety of settings over his long career; he has provided services in the inpatient psychiatric arena, through Employee Assistance Programs; outpatient services; he has served as a volunteer and board member of Rape and Domestic Violence Information Center; he currently serves as a co-facilitator of a support group at Suncrest United Methodist Church; He has provided numerous lectures and training workshops on a multitude of mental health related issues.

 Maleah King, Program Coordinator

-Maleah King is a West Virginia University with a degree in Communication Studies.
+Maleah King is a graduate from West Virginia University with a degree in Communication Studies.
 She began working in Healthcare Administration in 2015.
 Maleah enjoys connecting and building relationships with staff, students, and patients.
 In February 2019, she had her dog, Gus, certified to be a therapy dog.
 Gus now comes to work, and is very well known around the Health Science Center and J.W.
 Ruby Memorial Hospital.
 Gus is an Old English Sheepdog who loves everyone.
 During the day he enjoys helping students and staff with stress management, visiting patients in the hospital on several different units, and generally doing whatever he can to make someone smile.